zowe/docs-site/docs/user-guide/api-mediation/api-mediation-update-password.md

 ## Change password with SAF provider

 Update the user password using the SAF Authentication provider.
-To use this functionality, add the parameter `newPassword` on the login endpoint `/gateway/api/v1/auth/login`.
+To use this functionality, add the parameter `newPassword` on the login endpoint `/gateway/api/v1/auth/login` in a `POST` call to this endpoint.

 The Gateway service returns a valid JWT with the response code `204` as a result of successful password change.
 The user is then authenticated and can consume APIs through the Gateway.
 A response code of `401` is thrown if it is not possible to change the password for any reason.

-Use a `POST` REST call against the URL `/gateway/api/v1/auth/login`:
+Use the following format in the `POST` REST call against the URL `/gateway/api/v1/auth/login`:

  ```
  {